Tickets Terms and Conditions

 The following are not permitted within any Venue:

-- animals (with the exception of guide dogs);
+- animals (with the exception of assistance dogs);

 - laser pens